Nets-eCom/Nets-Easy-iOS-SDK/README.md

 | ![](./Resources/MiaSample1.PNG) | ![](./Resources/MiaSample2.PNG) | ![](./Resources/MiaSample3.PNG) |
 | --- | --- | --- |

-We have provided a sample project, MiaSample, in the repository which is written in Swift 4.2 and it demonstrates MiA EASY SDK usage and capabilities.
+We have provided a sample project, MiaSample, in the repository which is written in Swift 4.2 and it demonstrates MiA Nets EASY SDK usage and capabilities.
 To use it, download the repo, run **pod install** to download the required libraries and open **MiaSample.xcworkspace**.
-After that, navigate to **API.swift** to add your provided information from Easy platform.
+After that, navigate to **API.swift** to add your provided information from Nets Easy platform.

 ## Requirements
 * MiA iOS SDK requires iOS 9 or above.